-HRS 351 3 cr
+HRS 351 3 cr.
+(D) Recruitment, Selection, and Staffing

-(D) Recruitment, Selection, and Staffing A study of the techniques, methods, and requirements for identifying, screening, evaluating, and selecting prospective job candidates.
+A study of the techniques, methods, and requirements for identifying, screening, evaluating, and selecting prospective job candidates.
 Includes service-learning component.

+HRS 353 3 cr.
 Human Resources Information Systems

 An introduction to the various computer software applications related to the human resources field.